 There is also a Simpson grade for meningiomas.

-Meningiomas are located anywhere where meninges are found, and in some places where only rest cells are presumed to be located.
+Meningiomas are located anywhere that meninges are found, and in some places where only rest cells are presumed to be located.
 Locations include:

 - 85-90% supratentorial 8